Dates to Remember

 James Childress, The Boeing Company

-Or Dantsker, University of Illinois at Urbana-Champaign
+Or Dantsker, Indiana University

-• Advancements in eVTOL Flight Testing
+• Advancements in eVTOL and Rotorcraft Flight Testing

-• Advancements in Unmanned, Bio-Inspired, and solar-Powered Flight Testing
+• Advancements in Unmanned, Bio-Inspired, and Solar-Powered Flight Testing

 • Aircraft and Autonomous Systems Testing (Joint with Flight Test and Transformational Flight Systems)